chiaolun/science_notes/pages/2025 spring physics lectures.md

 			  $m_1(v_1 - v_c) + m_2(v_2 - v_c) = 0$
 			  $m_1u_1 + m_2u_2 = 0$
 			- Therefore, the change in kinetic energy is zero
+		- ### Questions
+			- Is total momentum the same throughout the interaction?
+			- Is total kinetic energy the same throughout the interaction?
 			-
-			- As long as the force with which objects push each other depends only on the distance between them, i.e., they push each other with the same force whenever they are at a given distance apart, kinetic energy before and after a collision
+			- When is kinetic energy As long as the force with which objects push each other depends only on the distance between them, i.e., they push each other with the same force whenever they are at a given distance apart, kinetic energy before and after a collision
 - Classes
 	- [[2025-02-20 physics]]
 	  logseq.order-list-type:: number